shoutem/shoutem.github.io/_posts/1-1-4-Shortcut.md

 - middleware and
 - application lifecycle methods.

-We won't use the two latter in this tutorial, but you can find more information [here](/docs/coming-soon).
+We won't use the last two in this tutorial, but you can find more information [here](/docs/coming-soon).
 Current `index.js` looks as follows:

 ```JSX
 #file: app/index.js